Optable/optable-ios-sdk/README.md

 @end
 ```

-You can then configure an instance of the SDK integrating with an [Optable](https://optable.co/) sandbox running at hostname `sandbox.customer.com`, from a configured origin identified by slug `my-app` from your main `AppDelegate.m`, and point it to your delegate implementation as in the following example:
+You can then configure an instance of the SDK integrating with an [Optable](https://optable.co/) DCN running at hostname `dcn.customer.com`, from a configured origin identified by slug `my-app` from your main `AppDelegate.m`, and point it to your delegate implementation as in the following example:

 ```objective-c
 #import "OptabletSDKDelegate.h"